CSBM-Lab/SPROTify/README.md

 ### Training and evaluation (train a model with user data)

-If users wish to customize their own prediction models with their own datasets, this module can be used.
+This module enables users to train custom prediction models using their own datasets.

 Depending on the machine learning algorithm selected, SPROTify provides different scripts for users.
 The paths to each program are listed below:

-- `scripts/train_lightgbm.py` (recommended, fastest and also precise)
+- `scripts/train_lightgbm.py` (Recommended, fastest and high-precision)
 - `scripts/train_xgboost.py`
 - `scripts/train_adaboost.py`
 - `scripts/train_randomforest.py`